influxdata/flux/docs/SPEC.md

     median = (method="estimate_tdigest", compression=0.0, tables=<-) =>
     	tables
-    		|> percentile(percentile:0.5, method:method, compression:compression)
+            |> quantile(q:0.5, method:method, compression:compression)

-Is it simply a `percentile` with the `percentile` paramter always set to `0.5`.
+Is it simply a `quantile` with the `q` paramter always set to `0.5`.
-It therefore shares all the same properties as the percentile function.
+It therefore shares all the same properties as the quantile function.

 Example:
 ```